Chess tournament software for registration, pairings, and standings

 Run pairings, record results, publish standings, and keep the room aligned while rounds are live.

-Keep results, USCF/FIDE reporting context, and club continuity tied to the same system for the next event.
+Keep results, reporting prep context, and club continuity tied to the same system for the next event.

 Chess67 is positioned for organizers who want registration and tournament-day operations connected in the same system.